Why is Spell Check Not Working in Word? Find Easy Fixes

 If the spellchecker works, you need to figure out which add-in is causing the problem.
 There are two areas where you may see these.

-Additionally, you can access this area from the Word Options dialog box under Add-ins.
+You can access this area from File > Options.
+In the Word Options dialog box select Add-ins.
 Hopefully, you recognize an add-in name such as Grammarly.
 Then you can press the Go button.

 Word Options dialog with Grammarly highlighted.